Inside: Discover more than 29 leap year celebration ideas for adults and children, complete with some leap year party ideas!

 - Go to a Bounce House or rent one for the day

-- Go to a water park or pool and do canon balls, dives, or back flips into the water
+- Go to a water park or pool and do cannon balls, dives, or backflips into the water

-- Read a book about Leap Year (this one or this one look good)
+- Read a book about Leap Year (this one looks perfect for the kids and this one or this one excellent reads for adults)

-- Learn about famous people who had February 29th birthdays (see a list here) and do things based upon their lives
+- Learn about famous people who had February 29th birthdays (see a list of famous Leap Day babies here) and do things based upon their lives.

 Fun Leap Day Activities for Adults